 - After it dried overnight I ironed on the top hat.

-- TIP** Try your best not to touch the iron to the glitter outline of the snowman.
+Try your best not to touch the iron to the glitter outline of the snowman.
 The heat melts the outline and it will smear.
-It was easy to avoid, but if your design mixes the iron-on transfer sheets and a lot of the fashion glitter, I would do all of your ironing first and then add the fashion glitter.
+It was easy to avoid, but if your design mixes the iron-on transfer sheets and a lot of fashion glitter, do all your ironing first and then add the fashion glitter.

 I really like how this came out and it was a lot of fun to create.
 You could go super tacky, or keep it sorta cute like I did.